ministryofjustice/github-collaborators/.github/ISSUE_TEMPLATE/access-request.md

 ## Which MoJ team/person is responsible for this request?
 This must be a "*.justice.gov.uk" or "*.digital.justice.gov.uk" email address.

-This should a email address `awesome.team@digital.justice.gov.uk`
+This should an email address `awesome.team@digital.justice.gov.uk`

 Team email addresses are preferred, rather than individual email addresses, to make it easier to follow-up at a later date.